adamgligor/adamgligor.github.io/_posts/2018-04-04-powershell-script-status-code.md

 }
 ```

-Executing this script from SQL server
+The fragment that executes it from SQL server

 ```sql